Train with 'guest workers' departs to Jharkhand from Kerala

-A non-stop train carrying around 1,100 stranded 'guest workers' from Kerala left for Hatiain Jharkhand on Saturday.
-Four more trains are expected to leave with the workers from Tirur, Kozhikode, Ernakulam South, and Alua stations later this evening for Bihar, Jharkhand, and Odisha.
+A non-stop train carrying around 1,100 stranded 'guest workers' from Kerala left for Hatia in Jharkhand on Saturday.
+Four more trains are expected to leave with the workers from Tirur, Kozhikode, Ernakulam South and Aluva stations later this evening for Bihar, Jharkhand and Odisha.

-This is the second train which left with the guest workers, a day after around 1,100 migrant workers from Aluva in Kochi left for Bhubaneswar in Odisha on Friday night.
+This is the second train which left with the guest workers, a day after around 1,100 migrant workers from Aluva in Kochi departed for Bhubaneswar in Odisha on Friday night.
+PTI UD ROH RAVINDRANATH ROH RAVINDRANATH

 ALSO READ